 Like anything, the power is with the people - that’s you and me.

-If you’re a regular at-home coffee drinker and have begun to recognise that your coffee bag stash is really not doing great things for the planet, then we’re here to provide you with some simple ideas that can make a huge difference to your personal waste footprint.
+If you’re a regular at-home coffee drinker and recognising that your coffee bag stash is not doing great things for the planet, then we’re here to provide you with some simple ideas that can make a huge difference to your personal waste footprint.

-4. Outline to them that promoting sustainable practices encourages a wider demographic of customers, as for many people, such ethos greatly determines where their dollars are spent.
+You can remind them that sustainable business encourages a wider demographic of customers, as for many people, such ethos greatly determines where their dollars are spent.

-3. Ask around, if your regular isn’t open to it, then find a cafe that is.
+If your regular isn’t open to suggestion, you can choose to find a cafe that is.
 If business owners realise they could lose customers, then they may be more receptive to implementing positive change.

 These might seem like strange conversations to have, but believe it or not, they are becoming more common and are valuable points of feedback for business owners who may have good intentions but shy away from taking action.